hyperhydrosis treatment

 Secondary hyperhidrosis happens because of another medical condition or medication.
 This type can affect your whole body and often starts in adulthood.

 Most people who seek hyperhidrosis treatment have primary hyperhidrosis.
 Your excessive sweating isn’t caused by anxiety, heat, or poor hygiene.
 Your sweat glands simply produce too much.
-The right hyperhidrosis treatment can target these overactive glands effectively.
+Treatment approaches aim to manage overactive sweat glands in suitable individuals.

 Also Read: https://skinduced.com.au/your-prp-aftercare-guide/